jin-woo-ahn/ml_fundamentals/README.md

 If there are errors in any of the tutorials or parts that are unclear, feel free to reach out to andrewahn@berkekey.edu.

 About Author: The author is a rising junior studying Electrical Engineering & Computer Science (EECS) at UC Berkeley.
-He is currently doing research on Natural Langauge Processing at Berkeley Artificial Intelligence Research (BAIR).